DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onContextMenuPreparing.md

 This column's [configuration](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/columns '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/').

 ##### field(e.columnIndex): Number
 The index of the column on which the context menu is invoked.
-For details on indexes, see the [Column and Row Indexes](/concepts/05%20Widgets/DataGrid/15%20Columns/12%20Column%20and%20Row%20Indexes.md '/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/') topic.
+For details on indexes, see the following help topic: [Column and Row Indexes](/concepts/05%20Widgets/DataGrid/15%20Columns/12%20Column%20and%20Row%20Indexes.md '/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/').

 ##### field(e.component): {WidgetName}
 The widget's instance.